blasfemiaa/Miko-bot/README.md

 - Added functionality to extract text from images and send it in the chat.

 ### Version 0.3
 - Now has the functionality to respond based on the text you send.
-For example, if you send "peron", it will respond with something.
+For example, if you send "miko", it will respond with something.
 You can add more responses by modifying the logic with `elif` statements or adding new logic.

 ## Commands